 6.5-7 cups all purpose flour

-Dissolve a tsp of the sugar in 1 cup of water.
+Dissolve a tsp of the sugar 1 cup of water.
 Add yeast and let the yeast foam for 5-10 minutes.

-Add half of the flour, the rest of the sugar and the salt.
+Combine the yeast mixture with the remaining water, half of the flour, the rest of the sugar and the salt.
 Once combined, add the egg and oil.
 Then work in the remaining flour until the dough forms a ball.
 Remove the dough from the bowl and knead for 5-10 minutes until it becomes elastic and has “acquired a life of its own.”
 It should spring back when pressed with a fingertip.
 Try to add only enough flour to keep the dough from sticking.
 Drizzle 2 tbsp of oil into a bowl and roll the dough around to coat it in oil.
 Cover with plastic wrap and allow to rise for an hour.

 Section dough in half.
 With each half, evenly cut enough pieces for whichever braid you choose.
 With each piece, roll the dough out flat.
 Spread a layer of apple butter over the dough, avoiding the edges (fig filling shown in the images).

 Roll the dough back into a log (like a cinnamon roll).
 Repeat this until you have enough apple butter-filled pieces of dough for your braid.